adawenour/Tweet-scope/README.md

 Tweet-scope
 ===========

-meta search app for tweets
+Meta Search Applications for tweets based off of keywords.
+Using twitter's API to retrieve the resuts.